CAPRA Accreditation Process

 The following steps outline NRPA’s Commission for Accreditation of Park and Recreation Agencies (CAPRA) Accreditation Process.

 1. Complete Application

-To demonstrate your intention to become accredited, submit the preliminary application and $100 application fee.
-Your agency will have 2 years from this application date to schedule your site visit and your hearing will take place that same year.
+To demonstrate your intention to become accredited, submit the preliminary application with fee.
+Your agency will have 2 years from this application date to schedule your site or virtual visit and your hearing will take place that same year.

 Park & Rec Agency: Submit Your Application Military: Submit Your Application

 All agencies seeking accreditation must have a member of their staff attend a training session to prepare for the accreditation process.
 There are several options available:

 Your agency will be required to provide NRPA with descriptions of how your agency is meeting each standard along with evidence of compliance documentation in the form of a self-assessment report.
 NRPA will provide you with a mentor to assist your agency through this process.
 If your agency is a military agency, your agency’s self-assessment will be guided by the Military Self-Assessment Report Template.
 The self-assessment is due 10 weeks prior to your onsite visit.

 If your self-assessment is approved you will be granted an onsite or virtual visit.
 During this visit a group of NRPA assigned visitors will inspect your agency's facilities (if they visit you onsite) and evaluate all documentation you provided in depth to determine whether or not you have met the required standards.
 This onsite visit typically takes three days (virtual takes five days) and will be scheduled from March to June of the year of your hearing.